LLyaudet/DecimalsRangeRegexpGenerator/README.md

 - a max (positive integer) number of contiguous digits, you can set both to 3 for thousands separators.

-There is also a step parameter that works currently only for number that can be written as 1/b^k, like 100 or 0.01.

 app.html is hosted there on my website:
 <https://lyaudet.eu/laurent/DecimalsRangeRegexpGenerator/app.html>
 Since it is only static HTML and JS,